Greens Farms Academy

 Greens Farms Academy (GFA) is a PreK-12 independent preparatory co-educational day school in the Greens Farms section of Westport, Connecticut, drawing students from numerous towns across Fairfield County.
 Green Farms Academy's mission and classes consists of real world learning, smaller class sizes, as well as strong community built between students and teachers.
 Greens Farms Academy is located on a 42-acre campus overlooking the Long Island Sound, a salt marsh and an Audubon woodland.
-Greens Farms Academy is located less than five minutes walking distance away from the Metro North train station.

 History

 Founded in 1925 as The Bolton School by Mrs. Mary E.E.
 Bolton and her sister, Miss Katherine Laycock, the schools main purpose was to educate Bolton's 2 daughters.
 At the end of the first year, there were 14 girls enrolled in the preparatory school.
 The name was then changed to the Kathleen Laycock Country Day School as the sisters moved the school to a 26-acre campus, sold to them by the Bedford/Vanderbilt family.
 In 1969, the trustees voted to admit males.
 Believing that it would be difficult to attract male students to “The Kathleen Laycock Country Day”, the school was renamed to Greens Farms Academy.